0xph03n1x/0xph03n1x.github.io/content/about.md

 I also like to participate in the occasional CTF or try my luck against a HTB machine.

-Other hobbies | interests include philosophy, psychology, fiddling around with stuff and knowing how random things work.
+Other interests include philosophy, psychology, fiddling around with stuff and knowing how random things work.

+# ~$ hobbis

+Other hobbies include playing video games like Path of Exile and World of Warcraft.